 A Member with more than one petition to present on a given day is advised to present them all when given the floor, as individual Members are recognized by the Chair only once during “Presenting Petitions”.
 This allows more Members to be recognized within the 15-minute time limit.

 No debate is permitted when a Member presents a petition.
 A Member may make a brief factual statement (referring, for example, to the petition being duly certified, to its source, to the subject matter of the petition and its request, and the number of signatures it carries), but Members are not to read petitions nor are they normally to indicate their agreement or disagreement with it.
 Any remarks they make when presenting a petition will be recorded in the Debates, and an entry for the petition appears in the Journals for that day.

 Members are advised to keep a photocopy of at least the first page of a petition for future reference.
-A Member wishing a photocopy of a petition already presented in the House should contact the Office of Parliamentary Returns of the Privy Council (tel.
-613-943-5040; fax 613-943-5051).
+A Member wishing a copy of the text of a petition already presented in the House should contact the Office of Parliamentary Returns of the Privy Council (tel.: 613-943-5040; fax: 613-943-5051).

 A certified petition may also be presented by a Member at any time during a sitting of the House by filing it with a Clerk at the Table in the Chamber, once it has been endorsed by the Member.
 A record of the petition appears in the Journals for that day.

 The Standing Orders require the government to respond within 45 calendar days to every petition submitted to it.
 The original petition is forwarded to the Office of Parliamentary Returns of the Privy Council Office, which makes arrangements with the appropriate government department or agency for the preparation of a reply.

 Each petition receives a government response.
 Any Member who has presented a petition is provided with a copy of the response shortly after it is tabled.
 After being tabled in the House, a government response to a petition becomes a sessional paper and is recorded in the Journals.